TkTech/chancy/README.md

 ## Documentation

-Checkout the getting-started guide and the API documentation at https://tkte.ch/chancy/.
+Check out the getting-started guide and the API documentation at https://tkte.ch/chancy/.

 ## Similar Work